Professor Fiona Stanley AC

-Professor Fiona Stanley is one of Australia’s most prominent researchers on the health and wellbeing of young people and her passion and drive have seen the development of one of the most well-respected research institutes on child and adolescent health.
+Professor Fiona Stanley is a former Ambassador for the Commissioner for Children and Young People.
+She is one of Australia’s most prominent researchers on the health and wellbeing of young people and her passion and drive have seen the development of one of the most well-respected research institutes on child and adolescent health.

 Professor Stanley’s interest in epidemiology and public health was sparked by her experience seeing young, sick children from remote communities brought in to the hospital, treated, and then sent back to the communities which had contributed to their health issues.